matrix-org/matrix-spec-proposals/proposals/3664-notifications-for-relations.md

 Most push rules for relations will need a lookup into a second event.
 This causes additional implementation complexity and can potentially be expensive.
-Looking up one event shouldn't be that heavy, but it is overhead, that wasn't there before and it needs to be evaluated for every event, so it clearly is somewhat performance sensitive.
+Looking up one event shouldn't be that heavy, but it is overhead that wasn't there before and it needs to be evaluated for every event, so it clearly is somewhat performance sensitive.